-Counselling is a supportive service that provides a safe space to help understand, accept and overcome emotional issues, problems and concerns, some of which may be long-standing.
+Counselling provides a safe space to help you understand, accept and overcome emotional issues, problems and concerns, some of which may be long-standing.

 Psychotherapy can provide help with a range of problems, from depression and low self-esteem to addiction and family or relationship problems.
 Anyone who is feeling overwhelmed by their problems and unable to cope can benefit from psychotherapy.

-I use an ‘Integrative’ approach to Counselling and Psychotherapy which means that I can choose the most effective way to help my clients based on their circumstances.
+I use an ‘Integrative’ approach to Counselling and Psychotherapy which means that I use the most effective way to help my clients based on their circumstances.
 All sessions are non-judgemental and completely confidential.

 My name is Stuart Toghill.
 I am an ‘Integrative’ Counsellor – which means that I don’t adhere to any particular counselling style but use a wide variety of approaches which I have found to be much more effective with my clients.

 I also volunteer for the Bereavement Counselling Service in Plymouth which is a very worthy charity helping people with complicated grief.

 I offer a private counselling and psychotherapy service for clients in the Plymouth and South Devon areas; I also provide counselling by phone and secure video.

 I have a BA(hon) degree in Counselling & Psychotherapy awarded by the University of Worcester.

 “Everything we hear is an opinion, not a fact.